kristanhilby/kristanhilby.github.io/_projects/5_project.md

    Experimental setup to measure the maximum aerodynamic loads
 </div>

-Experimental characterization yielded the determination that the maximum load each rib can withstand in compression is 150 N and after 1,000 cycles
+Experimental characterization yielded the determination that the maximum load each rib can withstand in compression is 150 N and after 1,000 cycles, minimal force softening is exhibited.

+<h4 id="moi" style="text-align: center;">Relevant Citations</h4>